pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - "View Page source" from inside various browsers (Edge, Chrome, FF, Safari for Mac users) and check for 'red' tags indicating issues (such as typos, missing or mismatched HTML tags, etc).

 - Upload each of the local HTML files produced by jekyll (in `/docs/_site/clause`) to the [W3C HTML Validator](https://validator.w3.org/nu/#file).
+   - Expected errors are:
+       1. A link element must not appear as a descendant of a body element unless the link element has an itemprop attribute or has a rel attribute whose value contains dns-prefetch, modulepreload, pingback, preconnect, prefetch, preload, prerender, or stylesheet.
+       1. Attribute `issue` not allowed on element `del` at this point.
+       1. Attribute `issue` not allowed on element `ins` at this point.

 - Each pdf-issue is then closed in GitHub, possibly with any additional comment if any unexpected issue or edit arose in implementing the PDF TWG recommendations.